+1. Progressive rehabilitation will utilize a variety of rehabilitation techniques including:

+a.backfilling extraction faces and quarry floors; or

+b.Leaving extraction faces vertical

+2. Excess soil, as defined by Ontario Regulation 406/19 under the Environmental Protection Act, may be imported for the following rehabilitation purposes:

+- 2. Excess soil, as defined in Ontario Regulation 244/97 may be imported to this site to facilitate the following rehabilitation: - 3.
+Liquid soil, as defined in Ontario Regulation 406/19 under the Environmental Protection Act, is not authorized for importation to the site.

+- 4. The quality of excess soil imported to the site for final placement must be equivalent to or more stringent than the applicable excess soil quality standards as determined in accordance with Ontario Regulation 244/97, as amended from time to time, and must be consistent with the site conditions and the end use identified in the approved rehabilitation plan. - 5.
+Where a qualified person is retained or required to be retained in accordance with Ontario Regulation 244/97, the quality, storage, and final placement of excess soils shall be done according to the advice of the qualified person. - 6.
+Excess soil imported to facilitate rehabilitation as described on this site plan shall be undertaken in accordance with Ontario Regulation 244/97 under the Aggregate Resources Act, as amended from time to time. - 7.
+The cumulative total amount of excess soil that may be imported to this site for rehabilitation purposes is 2,400,000 m3.

-- 1. Progressive rehabilitation will utilize a variety of rehabilitation techniques including: - a. backfilling extraction faces and quarry floors; orb.
-Leaving extraction faces vertical - 2.
-Excess soil, as defined by Ontario Regulation 406/19 under the Environmental Protection Act, may be imported for the following rehabilitation purposes: - 2.1.
-To establish the final elevations, slopes and grades depicted on the plan view - 2.2.
-Top dressing to establish vegetation - 3.
-Excess soil imported for the rehabilitation purposes described above shall meet the soil quality standards set out in Table 1: "Full Depth Background Site Condition Standards", of the Rules for Soil Management and Excess Soil Quality Standards published by the Ministry of Environment, Conservation and Parks, as amended from time to time. - 4.
-The maximum total amount of excess soil that may be imported to this site for rehabilitation purposes is 2,400,000 m3. - 5.
-The licensee shall ensure that the acceptance and reuse of excess soil imported for rehabilitation purposes is compliant with Part 1: Rules for Soil Management of the "Rules for Soil Management and Excess Soil Quality Standards published by the Ministry of Environment, Conservation and Parks, as amended from time to time. - 6.
-The final rehabilitated landforms established using the rehabilitation techniques will consist of a lake, shoreline wetlands, riparian corridor, woodlands, gradually sloping grades, 2:1 and 3:1 side slopes, and vertical faces as shown on the plan view.
+3. Excess soil imported for the rehabilitation purposes described above shall meet the soil quality standards set out in Table 1: "Full Depth Background Site Condition Standards", of the Rules for Soil Management and Excess Soil Quality Standards published by the Ministry of Environment, Conservation and Parks, as amended from time to time.

+4. The maximum total amount of excess soil that may be imported to this site for rehabilitation purposes is 2,400,000 m3.

+5. The licensee shall ensure that the acceptance and reuse of excess soil imported for rehabilitation purposes is compliant with Part 1: Rules for Soil Management of the "Rules for Soil Management and Excess Soil Quality Standards published by the Ministry of Environment, Conservation and Parks, as amended from time to time.

+8. The final rehabilitated landforms established using the rehabilitation techniques will consist of a lake, shoreline wetlands, riparian corridor, woodlands, gradually sloping grades, 2:1 and 3:1 side slopes, and vertical faces as shown on the plan view.